SalomePlatform/shaper/src/BuildPlugin/doc/wireFeature.rst

 .. centered::
   Create a wire

-Select one or several edges in viewer.
-For automatic selection of closed contour starting from a selected edge it is necessary to press **Add contour** button.
+Select one or several edges in the viewer.
+For automatic selection of a closed contour starting from the selected edge it is necessary to press **Add contour** button.

-**Apply** button creates wire.
+**Apply** button creates a wire.

-**Cancel** button cancels operation.
+**Cancel** button cancels the operation.

 **TUI Command**:  *model.addWire(Part_doc, Shapes)*